Ionel Talpazan, stateless, born in Romania.

 IN THE LABYRINTH

-Ironically, the “Time to Travel” series was created after a visit to a world completely different from the friendly cosmos – a world that could be described as a vast labyrinth whose walls are covered with warnings, admonitions, and accusatory questions.
+Ironically, the “Time to Travel” series was created after a visit to a world completely different from the friendly cosmos – a world that could be described as a vast labyrinth.

 The long rubrics to be filled in the multi-page application form look like narrow, horizontal steps, potentially leading to an exit.
-None of them can be skipped; detailed information must be provided about income received, taxes paid, as well as all the jobs held in the past, all changes of address, and all the misdeeds no matter how small.
+None of them can be skipped; detailed information must be provided about income, taxes, all the jobs held in the past, all changes of address, and all the misdeeds no matter how small.

 This Examination of Conscience consists mainly of numbers and “yes” or “no” answers.
 Tedious job.
 It will teach humility to even the most defiant.